-Does opening or closing an account affect your credit score?
+Does opening an account affect your credit score?

-It all depends on which bank you with.
+It all depends on who you bank with and why the account is closed.
 Most banks don’t do a hard pull on your credit report and won’t ding your credit score.
-However, some banks, such as Chase, BBVA Compass and BB&T have been known to do so and could cause you to lose a few points when opening an account.
-However, most banks use Chex Systems, Telecheck or Early Warning Services (EWS) to view your banking history and evaluate your application.
+Some banks, such as Chase, BBVA Compass and BB&T have been known to do so and could cause you to lose a few points when opening an account.
+Most banks use Chex Systems, Telecheck or Early Warning Services (EWS) to view your banking history and evaluate your application.

-Is it bad to overdraw your bank account?
+Is it bad for your credit to overdraw your bank account?

 Say you forgot to make a deposit and a check bounced.
 Don’t panic.
 Instead, make the deposit right away and call the bank to let them know what happened and what you have done to remedy the situation.
 They may reverse the fee.

 But what if you can’t make the deposit or pay the overdraft fees right away?
 If the account is overdrawn for more than a month, it could be closed and turned over to a collection agency.
 (Some banks give you a longer period, up to three months, to make things right.)
 This turnover puts your credit score at risk if you don’t work out an arrangement with the collection agency or pay the amount owed to the bank within 30 days.
-Otherwise, the account could be reported to the credit bureaus as an unpaid collection item.
+Otherwise, the account could be reported to the credit bureaus as an unpaid collection item, which will most likely hurt your credit score.

 You can try to avoid the negative effect of an overdrawn bank checking or savings account by asking the collection agency to remove the negative mark in exchange for full payment or a pre-negotiated amount.
 Just be sure to get the pay-to-delete agreement in writing.
 You can also try chatting with the bank to see whether they’ll remove the balance from collections to soften the blow on your credit score.